dotlang/language/doc/RFE.md

 no. this looks like a natural extension to single return functions. has no side effect on existing code that returns one type.

-? - a compact ifelse?
+Y - a compact ifelse?
 kotlin: `val result = if (condition) trueBody else falseBody` `a = 1 > 2 ?
 3 : 4`
 Haskell: